rittos/moviesAPI/README.md

 ## Extra features

-. .
-Briefly explain any non-standard features, functional or non-functional (e.g. user registration, authentication) developed for the app
+> User Registration implemented using email & password.
+> Authentication to API is implemented using JWT Token and added custom middlewear to validate the token passed on protected routes.

-Used express-logging middlewear for better logging of requests and responses (https://www.npmjs.com/package/express-logging) Used multer middlewear for handling multipart/form-data for poster image upload (https://www.npmjs.com/package/multer)
+> Used express-logging middlewear for better logging of requests and responses (https://www.npmjs.com/package/express-logging)
+> Used multer middlewear for handling multipart/form-data for poster image upload (https://www.npmjs.com/package/multer)
+> joi validation added for fantasymovie including regular expression validation for date format.
+> Poster image file uplaod using multer miidlewear.
+> Delete API implementation using "post" action verb for deleting favorites and using action verb "delete" for fantasy movie deletion.

 ## Independent learning.

-. .
-State the non-standard aspects of React/Express/Node (or other related technologies) that you researched and applied in this assignment . . azure hosting of React App & Nodejs API
+> azure hosting of React App & Nodejs API
-Swagger Documentation
+> Swagger Documentation
-git hub branches, tags and release
+> git hub develop and release branches, tags and releases.